judsonlmoore/judsonlmoore.com/_posts/blog/2013-06-25-custom-carbon-road-bike-56cm-sram-red.markdown

   - carbon fiber
   - custom
   - sram
 image:						/assets/images/2013/08/2013-06-15-18.42.40.jpg
 ---

-{% assign gallery = site.data.galleries %}
-{% assign images = gallery["2013-06-25-custom-carbon-road-bike-56cm-sram-red"] %}
-{% include gallery-lightbox.html images=images %}

-This beautiful road bike was hand crafted, painted and assembled in Austin TX by Giano Fabricata.
-I bought it in June 2013 as my first road bike, and it has defied (my understanding of) the laws of bike-physics ever since!
-This machine is inspirational on the road!
+This beautiful custom road bike was handcrafted, painted, and assembled in Austin, TX, by Giano Fabricata.
+I bought it in June 2013 as my first road bike, and it has defied (my understanding of) the laws of bike-physics ever since.
+This machine is inspirational on the road.

-Since every part was hand selected and assembled, I have put a list of parts here.
+Since every part was hand-selected and assembled, I can't simply say what the bike is.
+Therefor, I have put a list of parts here.
 The value of just the parts is over \$6500.
-That doesn't even include the cost of paint, labor and tuning.
+That doesn't even include the cost of paint, labor, and tuning.

 - Carbon Frame 56CM
 - Carbon fork